top of page

 MODEL COMPARISON OF ROADWAY HARDENING IMPROVEMENTS AND THEIR WAVE ENERGY DISSIPATION EFFECTS

-A project for the Hawaii DOT done in collaboration with colleagues at the Coastal Hydraulics Engineering Resilience (CHER) Lab at the University fo Hawaii - Manoa.
+A project for the Hawaii DOT done in collaboration with colleagues at the Coastal Hydraulics Engineering Resilience (CHER) Lab at the University of Hawaii - Manoa.
 We designed and modeled five possible coastal roadway protections for the King Kamehameha Hwy near Hau'ula, Hawaii.
 Roadway hardening was necessary to improve shore structure to resist direct wave action run-up.

 After designing revetments, we created models using Bouss-2D in SMS by Aquaveo.
 Results of modeling demonstrated which alternatives would best dissipate the wave energy specific to that area of coastline, and recommendations were made to the Hawaii DOT.